lolobq/Personal-Website/README.md

 # Personal-Website
+Hosted at: lolobq.github.io/personal-website/

-This is a personal website I published using Flutter and GitHub Pages.
-I used VS Code as an IDE.
+This is a personal website I built using Flutter that deploys for free using GitHub Pages.

-## 1. Pages
+## Pages
 I created 5 main pages: home, about me, resume, projects, and contact.

 Home: Contains a picture of me and a small introduction to the website.